huhell/AnalysisTelescopeData/README.md

 Once you have the required Python libraries, simply download the files.
 Then, simply run first the `read_files.py` script.
 And, if you wish, then you may run the `model_data.py` script.

-The result of the analysis, and in particular the unsual shape of the residual curve, shows that further analysis of the data is needed.
+The result of the analysis, and in particular the unusual shape of the residual curve, shows that further analysis of the data is needed.